bgreenwell/bgreenwell/README.md

 ### Hi there 👋

-I'm a Data Science Leader who enjoys building cutting-edge AI/ML solutions.
-My work focuses on statistical modeling, machine learning, and data analysis, primarily using R and Python.
+I'm a statistician and data science leader who enjoys building cutting-edge AI/ML solutions.
+My work mostly focuses on statistical modeling, machine learning and explainability, and data analysis, primarily using R and Python.
 I enjoy creating tools and patterns that help organizations make better data-driven decisions.
+I'm also really interested in making fun, useful terminal applications.

 ---